Skip to main content

 The postgres destination does not implement any copy jobs.

-• See RedshiftCopyFileLoadJob in redshift.py how we create and start a copy job from a bucket.
-It uses CopyRemoteFileLoadJob base to handle the references and creates a COPY SQL statement in execute() method.
+• See RedshiftCopyFileLoadJob in redshift.py for how we create and start a copy job from a bucket.
+It uses CopyRemoteFileLoadJob base to handle the references and creates a COPY SQL statement in the execute() method.

 7. Expose your destination to dltโ€‹

 The Destination subclass in dlt.destinations.impl.<destination_name>.factory module is the entry point for the destination.
-Add an import to your factory in dlt.destinations.__init__. dlt looks in this module when you reference a destination by name, i.e. dlt.pipeline(..., destination="postgres").
+Add an import to your factory in dlt.destinations.__init__. dlt looks in this module when you reference a destination by name, i.e., dlt.pipeline(..., destination="postgres").

 Testingโ€‹